mydataglobal/bylaws/README.md

 Admission fees and annual membership fee categories for both membership classes are defined and decided on in the autumn general meeting.

+The Board may partially or fully and temporarily or permanently exempt a member from membership fees on the basis of a bad financial position, for other similar social reasons, or if the member has made substantial support to the association for its activities.

 ## 3.4 Resignation and Expulsion of a Member

 In order to retain membership, all members shall pay their respective annual membership fee by its due date.
 A membership fee that remains unpaid after ninety (90) days of its due date is considered as a resignation of membership of the Association.